wtoivo/RM2-F2F-quali-book/book/template.md

 ## Further reading

-The RM2 reading list (**ADD LINK**) has examples of how qualitative research is presented and written up.
-The APA Reporting Standards for Psychological Research (**ADD LINK**) provide comprehensive guidance on how to meet APA style journal article reporting standards in a qualitative article.
-These APA guidelines are very detailed and go beyond the scope of what you need to report in the qualitative report, but do provide insight into how to report methods and analysis in a transparant way.
+The RM2 reading list has examples of how qualitative research is presented and written up.
+[The APA Reporting Standards for Psychological Research](https://apastyle.apa.org/jars/qual-table-1.pdf) provide comprehensive guidance on how to meet APA style journal article reporting standards in a qualitative article.
+These APA guidelines are very detailed and go beyond the scope of what you need to report in the qualitative report, but do provide insight into how to report methods and analysis in a transparent way.

 For those who want to really dive into thematic analysis, you can find further resources [here](https://www.thematicanalysis.net/resources-for-ta/)

 If in doubt consult the guidance in this book, the assessment information sheet for the course and ask on the Teams channel.

 ---
 For information, the authors of this qualitative report writing guide are: Maxine Swingler, Gillian Hendry, Kate Reid.
-It has then been adapted by Ashley Robertson and Wil Toivo for Research Methods 2.
+It has then been adapted by Ashley Robertson and Wilhelmiina Toivo for Research Methods 2.

 Attribution 4.0 International (CC BY-SA 4.0)